 The Judicial Board will vote to determine an appropriate resolution to the appeal.
-The Chief Academic Officer will notify the appellant of the outcome of the appeal in writing within three working days of the appeal hearing.
+The Vice President for Academic Affairs will notify the appellant of the outcome of the appeal in writing within three working days of the appeal hearing.

 ACADEMIC DISCIPLINE